 Letter from the Editor

-We hope that you enjoy this issue as much as we do.
-We are ecstatic to see a wide range of courses reflected in this issue, and we would love for this trend to continue.
-Please submit to an upcoming issue, as we are currently accepting submissions for the next issue until January 17, 2023.
+We are delighted to see these pieces published, and we hope you enjoy this issue as much as we have.
+Please submit to an upcoming issue, as we are currently accepting submissions for the next issue (Fall 2023) until August 28, 2023.